Case Study · Motion & Interaction

 The visual direction uses a monochromatic, desaturated noir-inspired vector style, reinforcing the sense of mystery and atmosphere while keeping the interface cohesive and focused.

-The environment was illustrated as a fairly simple vector form along with simplistic cryptid vectors that can be discoverable within the environment while still maintaining visual cohesion.
+The environment was illustrated as a fairly simple vector form along with simplistic cryptid vectors that can be discovered within the environment while still maintaining visual cohesion.

-I designed a daytime variation of the environment to allow for a alternative way to interact with the scene by swapping between day and night which can enhance the storytelling.
+I also designed a daytime variation of the environment to allow for an alternative way to interact with the scene by swapping between day and night to enhance the storytelling.

 I used Rive to create motion-driven interactivity, giving each cryptid responsive animations that guide discovery and keep the experience playful.
 Rive enabled smooth transitions and interactive triggers that made the world feel alive.

-I added “hide” animations for Bigfoot and Nessie that trigger when users click on them.
-Each creature has two timelines: idle and hiding, allowing smooth motion between states.
-I also implemented a Time input, so the scene transitions between day and night based on the value, creating a dynamic and responsive environment.
+I added hide animations for Bigfoot and Nessie that trigger when users click on them.
+Each creature has two timelines (idle and hiding), allowing smooth motion between states.
+A Time input controls the day/night transition, creating a dynamic and responsive environment.

 Each cryptid's hide animation uses two timelines (idle + hiding) and integrates with a global Time input for environmental responsiveness.

-In this phase, I worked iteratively with AI.
-Learning that effective prompting needs percice and small adjustments to lead toward more complex interactive results.
+In this phase, I worked iteratively with AI, learning that effective prompting needs precise and small adjustments to lead toward more complex interactive results.

 Motion is essential for feedback and understanding interactions, even in an illustrative style.
 In future iterations, I'd provide clearer cues for user discovery while keeping exploration playful.